 by TeachThought Staff

-The follow graphic from the infographic-famous Mia MacMeekin offers 34 strategies for each stage of the assessment process–before, during, and after.
-Rather than simply repeat them from the graphic, we’ve give a quick primer on the differences between each stage in terms of its purpose/function in the learning process.
+The following graphic from the infographic-famous Mia MacMeekin offers 34 strategies for each stage of the assessment process–before, during, and after.
+Rather than simply repeat them from the graphic, we’ve given a quick primer on the differences between each stage in terms of its purpose/function in the learning process.